forbes/ad-inspector/README.md

 ## Additional Information
 This tool should work on all pages that utilize GPT Tags.
 It does not require any supplemental data to be provided in the page.

+## Support
+For any questions or support, please contact Anastasiia Soktoeva directly.
+Additionally, for immediate assistance, you can reach out to our ADS team.

 ## Contributors
 * **Anthony Giallella** - ajg723@gmail.com
 * **Johnny McCampbell** - jmccampbell@forbes.com